A Variational Principle for Discrete Integrable Systems: Introduction

 This postulate was first put forward by the authors in \cite{LobNij2009}, initially for 2-dimensional systems, both discrete and continuous.
-Requiring the action functional to be invariant under small changes in the path (which for 2-dimensional systems is a surface) through the space of independent variables leads to a condition on the Lagrangian, a closure relation, which was shown to be satisfied for many examples of multidimensionally consistent systems \cite{LobNij2009,LobNijQui2009,BobSur2010,LobNij2010,XenNijLob2011,BolSur2012}.
-This serves as an answer to the question of how to encode an entire multidimensionally consistent system in a variational principle.
+Requiring the action functional to be invariant under small changes in the path (which for 2-dimensional systems is actually a surface) through the space of independent variables leads to a condition on the Lagrangian, namely a closure relation, which was shown to be satisfied for many examples of multidimensionally consistent systems~\cite{BobSur2010,BolSur2012,LobNij2009,LobNij2010,LobNijQui2009,XenNijLob2011}.
+This then serves as an answer to the question of how to encode an entire multidimensionally consistent system within a single variational set-up (in contrast to the conventional variational situation that the EL equation only provides one single equation of motion for each component of the field variables, and not a compatible system of equations for one and the same field variable).

-An issue with the usual variational principle is that it is often impossible to obtain the desired system of equations as Euler-Lagrange equations, but only an integrated or derived form of those equations.
-This can be seen in the continuous realm in the case of the potential Korteweg-de Vries (pKdV) equation, where the Euler-Lagrange equation gives a derivative of the pKdV; and it can be seen in the discrete realm in the case of quad equations, such as those in the Adler-Bobenko-Suris (ABS) classification \cite{AdlBobSur2003}, where the Euler-Lagrange equations give only consequences of the quad equations, which can be considered as discrete derivatives.
-One does not obtain a quad equation directly as an Euler-Lagrange equation on a fixed surface.
+A technical issue with the usual variational principle is that it is often not possible to obtain the desired system of equations as Euler--Lagrange equations, but only a weaker (integrated or derivative) form of those equations.
+This can be seen in the continuous realm for instance in the case of the potential Korteweg--de Vries (pKdV) equation, where the Euler--Lagrange equation gives only a derivative form of the pKdV, which is the actual (non-potential) KdV equation, even when we vary with respect to the pKdV variable.
+In the discrete realm a parallel situation occurs in the case of quadrilateral lattice equations (quad equations), such as those in the Adler--Bobenko--Suris (ABS) classification \cite{AdlBobSur2003}, where the EL equations only yield a weak form (a~difference consequence) of the quad equation, which can be considered as its discrete `derivative'.
+Thus, one often does not obtain the quad equation itself directly as an Euler--Lagrange equation on a fixed surface.

-We show in this paper that the variational principle of \cite{LobNij2009}, which considers variations of the surface, provides a set of Euler-Lagrange equations, specifying conditions on both the Lagrangian and Euler-Lagrange equations.
-In the 2-dimensional discrete case this set is enough to specify an equation on a single quad.
-The key point we wish to make is that the variational principle should be considered as supplying Lagrangians as solutions of a system of equations, as much as the equations of motion themselves.
-It is the latter perspective, invited by the phenomenon of multidimensional consistency as the defining aspect of integrability, that forms the main departure of our new variational principle from any of the conventional variational theories.

-The case of 1-dimensional systems was examined in \cite{YooNij2013,Yoo2011} and subsequently from the Hamiltonian perspective in \cite{Sur2012,BolPetSur2013a}.
-Further work has also appeared recently on 2-dimensional systems in \cite{BolPetSur2013b}.